 Take a walk on the wild side

-It's been going only since 2016, but the Rota Vicentina* has already become one of Europe's superior long-distance hiking trails.
+It's only been going since 2016, but the Rota Vicentina has already become one of Europe's superior long-distance hiking trails.

 Two existing networks of walking paths - the Fishermen's Trail and the Historical Way - were joined to create the Rota Vicentina, which meanders for nearly 400 km from the Alentejo region to the southern tip of the Algarve.